CD Dragón: History

 After a change of coach, hiring Marvin Benites and mixing a blend of experience and youth.
 Dragon won the Clausura 2022 tournament defeating Inter SS 2-1, with the goals coming from Javier Fermán and Henry Álvarez.

 On 6 June 2022, after 4 years out of the Primera Division, Dragon were promoted back to the top flight following a 4-2 playoff victory against Apertura 2021 champion AD Municipal 4-2 with goals coming from Kevin Moreno, Henry Álvarez and a double from Romel Mejía.

+On May 31, It was announced that Inter Formando un Atleta had purchased Dragon in the Primera Division in the Apertura 2025.

+On June 12, 2025 Dragon announced they would be taking Once Lobos spot in the Segunda Division for the Apertura 2025.